 Code of Ethics

-The Code of Ethics sets out, in regulation, the general obligations of condo managers and condo management companies, and promotes professionalism, reliability and quality of service.
+The Code of Ethics sets out, in regulation, the general obligations of condominium managers and condominium management provider businesses, and promotes professionalism, reliability and quality of service.

 Some of the requirements covered by the Code of Ethics include:

-- not accepting gifts from any person or company if a reasonable person might believe that the gift will influence the condo manager when providing management services
+- Not accepting gifts from any person or company if a reasonable person might believe that the gift will influence the condominium manager when providing management services